plunify/InTime/docs/recipes.md

 ### Compile with a Guide File

 This recipe uses an existing Design Checkpoint file as a reference, and applies incremental compilation behaviour to re-run placement and routing for logic that has changed compared to the reference netlist.
+When this recipe is selected, checkboxes will appear next to strategies in your project build history.
+Check to select the strategy (pick only one) to use as a reference.

 !!! note
     When running this recipe, make sure the Design Checkpoint (DCP) exists.
 InTime typically saves the generated DCP in the working folders, e.g.  "plunify.jobs/<job ID>"